Inō Tadataka: Early life

 Inō was born in the small village of Ozeki in the middle of Kujūkuri beach, in Kazusa Province (in what is now Chiba Prefecture).
 He was born to the Jimbō family and his childhood name was Sanjirō.
 His mother died when he was seven and after a somewhat tumultuous childhood (not uncommon at the time), he was adopted (age 17) by the prosperous Inō family of Sawara (now a district of Katori, Chiba), a town in Shimōsa Province.
 He ran the family business, expanding its sake brewing and rice-trading concerns, until he retired at the age of 49.

 After retirement, he moved to Edo and became a pupil of astronomer Takahashi Yoshitoki, from whom he learned Western astronomy, geography, and mathematics.

 Mission

-In 1800, after nearly five years of study, the Tokugawa shogunate authorized Inō to perform a survey of the country using his own money.
+Inō petitioned the government to finance a complete survey of Japan to create a first, modern map of the entire country.
+In 1800, after nearly five years of study, the Tokugawa shogunate authorized Inō to perform a survey of the country, but did not grant him any funds.
+Inō decided to nevertheless to begin the survey using his own money.
 This task, which consumed the remaining 17 years of his life, covered the entire coastline and some of the interior of each of the Japanese home islands.
 During this period Inō reportedly spent 3,736 days making measurements (and traveled 34,913 kilometres), stopping regularly to present the Shōgun with maps reflecting his survey's progress.
-He produced detailed maps (some at a scale of 1:36,000, others at 1:216,000) of select parts of Japan, mostly in Kyūshū and Hokkaidō.
+He produced detailed maps (some at a scale of 1:36,000, others at 1:216,000) of select parts of Japan, mostly in Kyūshū and Hokkaido.
+Only in later years, after having been presented with his first maps, the Shogunate decided to provide him with some funds, which financed a full group of assistants.